 In any event, none of the criticism prevents the Three from doing their thing on stage:

 As you may have guessed by now, once your creative house has been breached, you spend a lot of time looking for ways to fill the cracks.
 Ultimately, time passes, the cracks expand to chasms, and you realize they can’t be filled, because they were meant to be bridged.
-How will the bridge be built?
+But how will the bridge get built?
+Tell me if you know.

 I don’t have any tattoos, but I’ve never been into literal meanings anyway.